toantran980/Sender-Receiver/README.md

 ## To Compile:

+ - This program compiles in a linux environment:

  > Beforehand, make sure to have `make` and `g++` insalled.
  > If they're not installed, type `sudo apt install` followed by `make` and `g++`.